Non-reciprocity of spin waves in magnetic nanotubes with helical equilibrium magnetization

-Magnonics, the field that harnesses spin waves (SWs) and magnons (their quanta) as the information carrier, promises an unprecedented augment of capabilities for information transfer, processing and sensing.
-Over macroscopic propagation distances without electron charges being displaced, SWs pave the way towards energy-efficient technologies that circumvent the crisis caused by the overheating of modern complementary metal oxide semiconductor (CMOS) technology.\cite{HoefflingerITRS11,ChumakNP15,NikitovPU15,WaldropNATURE16,ChumakJPDAP17} Indeed, applications employing magnons have been highlighted by their lower power consumption, reconfigurable multi-functionality, faster operation rates, and by its potential integrability to spintronic and electronic environments via the interconversion mechanisms among magnons, spin accumulation and electric charge. \cite{TserkovnyakPRL02,KajiwaraNATURE010,MadamiNATNANO11,SandwegPRL11,DemidovNATMAT12} The magnon transistor for all-magnon data processing,\cite{ChumakNCOM14} SW multiplexers,\cite{VogtNCOM14} magnonic beam splitter,\cite{SadovnikovAPL15} magnonic diodes,\cite{LanPRX15} SW logic gates\cite{KlinglerAPL14,IEEE15Radu,khitunJAP11} and phase-to-amplitude/amplitude-to-phase SW converters\cite{BracherSCREP16,TockARXIV18,TalmelliARXIV18} are just a few illustrative examples for magnonic devices.
+Magnonics, the field that harnesses spin waves (SWs) as information carriers, promises an unprecedented augment of capabilities for information transfer, processing and sensing.
+Applications employing magnons have been highlighted by their lower power consumption, reconfigurable multi-functionality, faster operation rates, and by its potential integrability to spintronic and electronic environments via the interconversion mechanisms among magnons, spin accumulation and electric charge. \cite{TserkovnyakPRL02,KajiwaraNATURE010,MadamiNATNANO11,SandwegPRL11,DemidovNATMAT12} The magnon transistor for all-magnon data processing,\cite{ChumakNCOM14} SW multiplexers,\cite{VogtNCOM14} magnonic beam splitter,\cite{SadovnikovAPL15} magnonic diodes,\cite{LanPRX15} SW logic gates\cite{KlinglerAPL14,IEEE15Radu,khitunJAP11} and phase-to-amplitude/amplitude-to-phase SW converters\cite{BracherSCREP16,TockARXIV18,TalmelliARXIV18} are just a few illustrative examples.

-Up to now, magnonics focuses on two-dimensional (2D) planar geometries.
-Additional degrees of freedom can be obtained in three dimensional (3D) curved magnetic membranes.
-Indeed, curved membranes expand the toolbox of SW interactions with curvature-induced magnetochiral effects, which can be exploited for further enhancements of magnonic devices capabilities. \cite{HertelSPIN13,GaidideiPRL14,OtaloraPRL16,StreubelJPDAP16,OtaloraPRB17,FernandezNATCOM17,StanoHMM18,ShekaPRB17,GaidideiJPAMT17,OtaloraPRB18} Among the family of curvilinear 3D architectures like toroids, helixes, m\"obius rings and spherical shells,\cite{FernandezNATCOM17} we focus here on the tubular geometry due to their predicted curvature-induced non-reciprocities in SW transport.\cite{OtaloraJAP15,OtaloraPRL16,OtaloraPRB17,OtaloraPRB18}